 This station was a terminus on the south side of the River Ayr which separated it from the village of Catrine.
 The village has since expanded to the south bank.

 It was the terminus of a short single track railway from Brackenhill Junction, trains running from the nearby Mauchline station.

 The station had a long single platform with building alongside a rounding loop, on its west side.
 There was another long narrow platform on the east side.

-Railmotor No 1 was used for the service from Mauchline.
+Railmotor No 1, built 1904 and designed by Robert Whitelegg, was used for the service from Mauchline.

 The box closed in 1932, the line going to one-engine-in-steam operation.
 Closure to passengers was in 1943.
 The branch closed altogether in 1964.
 The station had remained almost entirely intact, including station building, until the end.

-The site is now parkland (south end) and built over.
+The site is now parkland (the southern end of the former site) and built over.